sebeka/pytsm/README.md

 This is intend as a quick fix, in case of problems with a real TSM.
 The script pyTSM can be used, to help you out and do some simple backups with your existing client configs and monitoring infrastructure.

 ## Some features:
+  - NEW: versioning like in rssnapshot
   - pyTSM parses client configs and does basic handling of "DOMAIN" and "EXCLUDE.DIR" directives
   - preserving hardlinks
-  - writing mails in case of problems
+  - writing mails in case of problems (not tested in last versions)
   - optional: write logfiles at the clients (adsmsched.log), to make monitoring tools happy (experimental feature)

 ## Limitations:
-  - storing only ONE version of the data (have to use multiple instances if you like more versions - duplicates the amount of data)
   - only working for linux clients
   - only useful for replacing "dsmc sched" mode in my opinion